jjangsangy/TemperatureChart/docs/memory-bank/progress.md

 - **Missing Dependency Type Errors Fixed**: Installed `react-day-picker` and `@radix-ui/react-popover` to resolve "Cannot find module" and "implicitly has an 'any' type" errors in `src/components/ui/calendar.tsx` and `src/components/ui/popover.tsx`.
 - **Current Hour Highlighting**: The bar corresponding to the current hour is highlighted, but now only when the selected day is the current day.
 - **Weather Icons and Color Coding**: Implemented a comprehensive system for displaying weather icons at the base of the chart bars, with specific icons and color variations for all WMO weather codes, including distinctions for day/night and precipitation intensity (light, moderate, heavy).
 This involved adding `CloudHail` and refining the `getWeatherIcon` function in `src/components/temperature-chart.tsx`.
+- **Hourly Variable Selection Feature**: The feature to select different hourly variables for the chart is implemented.
+This includes:
+  - A new `VariableSelector` component (`src/components/variable-selector.tsx`) with a dropdown, card, and radio buttons.
+  - Integration into `src/app/page.tsx` with state management for the selected variable.
+  - Dynamic chart updates in `src/components/temperature-chart.tsx` based on the selected variable (Y-axis data key, label, and chart title).
+  - Consistent data structures (`Forecast` and `ChartDataItem` interfaces) across `src/lib/weather.ts` and `src/components/temperature-chart.tsx`.
+  - The `VariableSelector` dropdown button displays the selected variable's name with a corresponding Lucide icon and is left-aligned.
+  - The `VariableSelector` is positioned below the calendar selector and matches its width.
+- **Tests Passing Locally**: All tests in `src/components/temperature-chart.test.tsx` are passing when run locally.

 ## 2. What's Left to Build

-- **Complete UI Implementation**: The main page needs to be fully assembled using the available components.
-(This is largely done, but keeping it here as a general placeholder for any remaining minor UI assembly).
-- **Error Handling**: Robust error handling and user notifications need to be implemented.
-- **Styling and Animations**: The final styling and animations need to be applied according to the guidelines.
+- **Resolve Test Discrepancy**: Investigate why tests are reported as failing by the user despite passing locally.

 ## 3. Current Status

 The project has undergone significant cleanup and core functionality enhancements.
 The foundational structure is robust, and the codebase is streamlined.
-The temperature chart now provides a richer visual experience with day/night indicators and enhanced tooltips.
-Automated testing has been set up in CI, and all tests are now passing.
+The temperature chart now provides a richer visual experience with day/night indicators, enhanced tooltips, and dynamic hourly variable selection.
+Automated testing has been set up in CI, and all local tests are passing.
 The application now supports both Fahrenheit/Celsius and AM/PM/Military time format toggles with persistence.
 All type-checking errors have been resolved.
 All WMO weather codes are now covered with appropriate icons and color coding for intensity.

 ## 4. Known Issues

-- None.
+- The user reports that tests are still failing, despite local test runs showing success.
+This discrepancy needs to be investigated.

 ## 5. Completed Tasks